crysalead/chaos-orm/docs/entities.md

 $gallery->exists()            // true
 ```

-Note: when the exists state of an entity is `null` something probably gone wrong somewhere and you should reconsider the way you are creating/loading your entities.
-And the main drawback will be that `->modified()` && `->persisted()` won't be accurate will exists in a `null` state.
+Note: when the exists value of an entity is `null` something probably gone wrong somewhere and you should reconsider the way you are creating/loading your entities.
+The main drawback will be that `->modified()` && `->persisted()` won't be accurate.

 #### Modified and persisted data

-When the exists state is not `null` you can reliably use `modified()` to check whether a field has been updated or not.
+When the exists value is not `null` you can reliably use `modified()` to check whether a field has been updated or not.

 `->modified()` with a field name as argument returns `true` if the field has been modified.
 If no argument is given, `->modified()` retruns `true` if one of the entity's field has been modified: